 - Start by making your chili.
 In a skillet, cook ground beef until it is browned.

-Add diced tomatoes, kidney beans, tomato sauce, tomato paste, and water to the pot, stirring to combine all of the ingredients.
+- Add diced tomatoes, kidney beans, tomato soup, and seasonings to the pot, stirring to combine all of the ingredients.

 - Cook over medium heat, stirring occasionally, until chili begins to simmer.

 - Simmer on medium heat for 15-20 minutes, stirring occasionally.